Driveway Landscaping Ideas That Make Your Home Look Amazing Before Anyone Even Gets to the Front Door

 DIY Stages

 Next comes gravel or mulch, then plants later.
 Each step stands alone and still looks finished.
-This approach spreads cost and effort over time.

 Color Control